Annette Winkler

-Annette Winkler is a German business executive who was the CEO and director of Smart Automobile, the division of Daimler AG noted for manufacturing and marketing the two-passenger Smart Fortwo and four-passenger Smart Forfour city cars, from 2010 to 2018.
+Annette Winkler is a German business executive widely known for her role as the CEO and director of Smart Automobile, the division of Daimler AG noted for manufacturing and marketing the two-passenger Smart Fortwo and four-passenger Smart Forfour city cars, from 2010 to 2018.

 As the first woman to head a Daimler brand, Automotive News Europe described Winkler's 2010 appointment as "a significant victory for women in a male-dominated industry".

-In early 2018, Daimler announced Winkler retirement as the division’s CEO at the end of September, 2018 after 23 years with the company.
+In early 2018, Daimler announced Winkler retirement as the division's CEO at the end of September, 2018 after 23 years with the company.
 She was appointed as a member of the advisory board of Mercedes-Benz South Africa as of January 2019.
 She resigned from this position when she joined the Renault Board of Directors in order to avoid conflicts of interest.

 Background

 Born in Wiesbaden, West Germany in 1959, Winkler completed training as an industrial clerk and thereafter an internship at the Karlsberg brewery in Homburg, Saarland.
 From 1980 to 1984 she studied in Frankfurt; received a degree in economics; completed her doctorate in business administration; and completed her thesis on corporate valuation and jurisprudence at the Goethe University Frankfurt.